ultrabug/py3status/py3status/modules/README.md

 ### <a name="external_script"></a>external_script

-Display output of given script.
+Display output of a given script.

 Display output of any executable script set by `script_path`.
 Pay attention.
 The output must be one liner, or will break your i3status !